 My incredible awesomeness allows me to also transcend print media:

-- You know you are one of the big boys when you have your own movie! slated to come out February 12, 2016 on the closest theater near you, in 3D, 4D and every D you wanna have with IMAX and Ultra HD and everything you want!
-I would like to thank my good friends at Marvel Comics who love us X-Men characters so much; and of course 20th Century Fox, for that great adaptation in X-Men Origins: Wolverine that put me in the map (go see it with your fellow comic fanboys friends and then say it was a good movie, I dare you).
+- You know you are one of the big boys when you have your own movie!, out right now in the closest theater near you, in 3D, 4D and every D you wanna have with IMAX and Ultra HD and everything you want!
+I would like to thank my good friends at Marvel Comics who love us X-Men characters so much; and of course Twentieth Century Fox, for that great adaptation in X-Men Origins: Wolverine that put me in the map (go see it with your fellow comic fanboys friends and then say it was a good movie, I dare you).
 Thank you both great companies for this great opportunity and...you know what?
 Screw those guys, it was thanks to you, my horrible fans that I hate so much, that I got my movie.
 After the Fox guys let slip some test footage featuring me, you voiced your opinion and, it turns out, it worked!
-Soon you'll be able to see my handsome face on 70-foot screens across the nation!
+You now get to see my handsome face on 70-foot screens across the nation!
 So F*@# Marvel and F*@# Fox.
-I swear this is going to be the BEST MOVIE EVER! and it's all thanks to you, you big ugly nerds!
-Here's some video of me starting to take matters into my own hands and making sure the movie is Rated R as it should be.
+Wait.
+Why am I censoring myself?
+This SHIT'S RATED R UP THIS FUCKER!
+I swear this is the BEST MOVIE EVER! and it's all thanks to you, you big ugly nerds!
+Here's some video of me taking matters into my own hands and making sure the movie is Rated R as it should be.

 - Although everyone (including me, of course) would like to forget it even exists, I have to say I appear in X-Men Origins: Wolverine too.
 Although Wade Wilson was more in character when he was a normal person than the abomination I can only describe as Dudepeel (eew!).
 The actor who humbly played me, Ryan Reynolds is himself a fan of yours truly as you already know, but I guess not even him could save me this time.
 However, because of his portrayal, People Magazine named him (and by association, moi) Sexiest Man Alive.
 What a guy!